-- Apollo Asset Management Europe LLP, a management company provide services in management and give advice in portfolio of assets. it provides advice for all the Athora Belgium portfolio. - ✓ ISGI is a subsidiary of Apollo which provides asset allocation and risk management advisory services.
+- ✓ Apollo Asset Management Europe LLP, a management company provide services in management and gives portfolio advisory services. it provides advice for all the Athora Belgium portfolio. - ✓ ISGI is a subsidiary of Apollo which provides asset allocation and risk management advisory services.